CharonSSS/RSS-Origin/README.md

 Move the unwanted celestial folders out of GameData. (!
 Please remember the location of the celestial folder before moving it out!
 If you forget, you can go to check "[List of added celestials](https://github.com/CharonSSS/RSS-Origin/blob/main/assets/Celestial%20bodies%20added%20in%20RSS-Origin%20up-coming%20initial%20release.png)" for the location of the celestial folder)
 If you need a certain celestial or celestial system, you can place it back in the corresponding position within GameData/RSSOrigin.

-If you want to install small moons in the ring of gas/ice giants and also want to add rings to gas/ice giants, it is recommended to use "**_[RSS-Origin JSUNrings](https://github.com/CharonSSS/RSS-Origin?tab=readme-ov-file#rss-origin-jsunrings)_**".
+If you want to install small moons in the rings of gas/ice giants and also want to add rings to gas/ice giants, it is recommended to use "**_[RSS-Origin JSUNrings](https://github.com/CharonSSS/RSS-Origin?tab=readme-ov-file#rss-origin-jsunrings)_**".
 This ring pack is matched with RSS-Origin, and the positions of the small moons and rings are adjusted according to reality.
-If this ring pack is not used, the small moons may drift elsewhere, which is very unreasonable.
+If this ring pack is not used, the small moons may drift elsewhere, which will look weird at least visually - they may get out of the gap which they should be in, for example.

 **Statement: The orbital data, physical data, appearance, etc. of celestial bodies are not guaranteed to be completely consistent with reality.**